beenlanced/ai_model_compression/README.md

 This project provides background educational materials and completes exercise files for the LinkedIn course: [AI Model Compression Techniques Building Cheaper Faster and Greener AI](https://www.linkedin.com/learning/ai-model-compression-techniques-building-cheaper-faster-and-greener-ai/what-is-sustainable-ai?autoSkip=true&resume=false&u=35754684)

 The project explores how to make AI/ML models more efficient, cost-effective, and environmentally friendly.
 It dives into practical techniques such as **pruning**, **quantization**, and **knowledge distillation**.
 In the project, one can learn how to reduce model size and memory usage without significantly compromising accuracy.
 It uses hands-on coding exercises in PyTorch to implement these techniques and fine-tune models for optimal performance.
 The project builds one's understanding of how to balance accuracy, efficiency, and sustainability, giving one the tools to build smarter, faster, and greener AI systems.
-Whether building edge AI applications, deploying models at scale, or seeking to lower carbon footprints, this course equips provides actionable strategies to address real-world challenges in AI.
+Whether building edge AI applications, deploying models at scale, or seeking to lower carbon footprints, this course provides actionable strategies to address real-world challenges in AI.

 ### The Learning Objectives Achieved by this Project